zimolzak/birthday-party/list.md

 layout: page
 ---

-AJZ (not Alex) Wish list, as of June 3, 2024.
+AJZ (not Alex) Wish list, as of July 10, 2024.
 Go [here](/birthday-party/list-kid.html) for Alex list.

 # High priority

 These are things I would start using right away and keep using a lot, possibly daily.
 Arranged in no particular order inside this section.

-- 1--2 terabyte **SSD external hard drive**.
-SanDisk Extreme PRO looks to be good.
-Or Western Digital.
-Should use USB 3.0 or greater.

 - 3-D metal model kit like from https://www.metalearth.com